Blog updated with ArcGIS Online June 2022 update.

-New as part of the June 2021 release of ArcGIS Online is a new Instant App: Countdown!
+Announcing the ArcGIS Instant App: Countdown!
 Show a specified number of top or bottom features in your map as sorted by a particular attribute.
 This enables data journalists, decision support analysts, and others to create an app that delivers an interactive, data-driven tour of features.
 In addition to the countdown experience itself, an interactive Leaderboard (sorted list) section provides an at-a-glance view of multiple features.
 Details sections help orient your viewers and tell a complete story by providing context alongside map.

-Countdown is the newest template in Instant Apps and is currently in Beta.
+Countdown is one of many templates in ArcGIS Instant Apps and is out of beta as of the December 2021 release of ArcGIS Online.
 Like all Instant Apps, you can easily place your web map in an app from within the New Map Viewer.

 Easy configuration experience